EloiStree/RankedAccess/README.md

 * They are intended for **temporary guest players**, such as players participating in tournaments without a permanent RankedAccess key.
 * The repository administrator can change or reassign these keys when needed.

+**0 Integer is the admin keys.**
+If you organise tournament with my applications/games.
+The 0 key is for the admins.

 ---